stochasticHydroTools/DPPoissonTests/README.md

 ## About this repository

-This repo contains code and script to reproduce the data for the figures X (folder charged_wall) and Y (folder uncharged_wall) in the article [CITE THE ARTICLE HERE].
+This repo contains code and scripts to reproduce the data for the figures in the applications section of the article [CITE THE ARTICLE HERE].

 See README inside each folder for information about each simulation